bahmoudd/pysubbreaker/README.md

 ## How to use

+1) Clone the repository
-1) In your terminal, run `pip install -r requirements.txt`
+2) In your terminal, run `pip install -r requirements.txt`
-2) Place your ciphertext into `input.txt`
+3) Place your ciphertext into `input.txt`
-3) Run `sub_cipher_breaker.py` and wait a few seconds to find the key and plaintext
+4) Run `sub_cipher_breaker.py` and wait a few seconds to find the key and plaintext

 ## Notes